Percolation without FKG: Introduction

-The core idea of the argument is to obtain a finite-scale criterion, propagating estimates from one scale to the next thanks to a precise control of correlations rather than using positive association.
-The criterion is then an open condition on the model, implying that under the appropriate technical assumptions, perturbations of a reference model exhibiting the box-crossing property satisfy it as well.
+The core idea of the argument is a renormalization scheme at criticality.
+We obtain a finite-scale criterion, propagating estimates from one scale to the next thanks to a precise control of correlations rather than using positive association; our assumption of fast decorrellation implies the existence of a critical scale from which good enough estimates propagate to all larger scales.
+In turn, the assumed Gibbs property enables estimates at fixed scales to be obtained by continuity from known results for critical percolation.

-As a first application, we prove that random signs given by discrete Gaussian fields that are perturbations of critical Bernoulli percolation satisfy RSW\@.
-This gives examples of fields with oscillating correlation function, see Corollary~\ref{Djobi} and the appendix, for which our previous result does not apply.
-As a second application, we prove that the antiferromagnetic Ising model with high negative temperature on the triangular lattice satisfies RSW, see Theorem~\ref{ising}.